Where the Money Goes

 Approximately one-third of the Auction & Rummage Sale net revenue is earmarked for Community Grants for non-profit organizations serving the Bainbridge Island community.
 The Community Grants fund the purchase of capital items which allow the non-profit organization to better serve the community.
-Over the past seven years alone, 72 different non-profit organizations have received grants totaling $746,265.
-For more specific information on the 2010 thru 2015 recipients CLICK HERE.
+Over the past ten years, 93 different non-profit organizations have received grants totaling $1,163,000.
+For more specific information on the 2012 thru 2019 recipients CLICK HERE.

 Approximately one-third of the Auction & Rummage Sale net revenues is allocated to a Large Community Projects Fund.
 Money in this fund may not be spent each year and can accumulate from one year to the next.
-Most recently, money from this fund was used for the Waypoint Project, the Bainbridge Library “Refresh, Revitalize and Renovate Project”, the reconstruction and upgrading of the Rotary Field complex, including funding for Owen’s Playground and providing construction funds for the Fort Ward Community Hall .
-For information about other projects funded by the Large Community Projects Fund CLICK HERE.
+Most recently, money from this fund was used for the Bainbridge Library “Refresh, Revitalize and Renovate Project”, the reconstruction and upgrading of the Rotary Field complex, including funding for Owen’s Playground, providing construction funds for the Fort Ward Community Hall, Kitsap Humane Society building and Bainbridge Youth Services facility .
+For information about other projects funded by the Large Community Projects CLICK HERE.

 The remaining one third of the Auction & Rummage Sale’s net revenue is used to fund:

-- Scholarships: Over the past five years, a total of 60 community service scholarships for Bainbridge High School seniors and 10 Career / Technical scholarships have been awarded.
+- Scholarships: Over the past ten years, a total of 97 community service scholarships for Bainbridge high school seniors and 16 Career / Technical scholarships have been awarded.
 For a list of recent recipients, CLICK HERE.

 - International Humanitarian Projects: In recent years, the focus of the Rotary Club of Bainbridge Island international humanitarian efforts’ has been on water and sanitation projects.
 These include: drilling water wells in Uganda, and providing potable water and sanitation systems to those in need in Guatemala.
 For more detailed information on these investments CLICK HERE.

-- Other Worthy Local Causes: In 2013, other worthy local causes included providing money to Helpline House to purchase food for the holiday season, and the acquisition of holiday decorations for Winslow Way.
+- Other Local Causes: In 2013, other local causes included providing money to Helpline House to purchase food for the holiday season, and the acquisition of holiday decorations for Winslow Way.

 ROTARY OPERATING COSTS